Category: Charity Insights 2016

 My internship is at Full Fact, the UK’s independent factchecking organisation.
 Ahead of this year’s referendum, they worked with ITV and Sky News to correct factual errors made in live debates, and they have asked for and got corrections in all the national newspapers.
 They play an ever-growing role in the effort to hold the media and politicians accountable to their claims.

 Many assertions made in public debate come up again and again, they call them “zombie claims” at Full Fact (because they just don’t die).
 Claims like ‘poverty increased in the past six months’ or ‘unemployment decreased last year’.
 Factcheckers spend valuable time finding and interpreting government data for poverty or unemployment every time new datasets are released.
+In order for Full Fact to spend more time getting into deeper questions, and for journalists to have faster access to the truth, the charity is aiming to automate the most repetitive parts of their work.

 The End of My Time at PureLeapfrog